Dynamics-Adaptive Continual Reinforcement Learning via Progressive Contextualization: Proposed Method

 \section{Proposed Method}

-In this section, we give a detailed description of DaCoRL whose overview is shown in Fig.~\ref{fig:DaCoRL framework}.
+In this section, we give a detailed description of DaCoRL whose overview is shown in Fig.~\ref{fig:DaCoRL_framework}.
 We first introduce the key components including incremental context detection and adaptive network expansion.
-Then, we present a joint optimization scheme combining the proposed techniques with the policy-based RL to achieve competent CRL in dynamic environments.
-As DaCoRL can be incorporated into any canonical policy-based RL methods, for the sake of clarity, we present an instantiation of DaCoRL using the vanilla policy gradient RL algorithm REINFORCE~\cite{williams1992simple}.
+Then, we present a joint optimization scheme combining the proposed techniques with the canonical policy-based RL to achieve competent CRL in dynamic environments.
+For the sake of clarity, we here present an instantiation of DaCoRL using the vanilla policy gradient RL algorithm REINFORCE~\cite{williams1992simple}.